 The basic idea behind genealogical DNA testing is not too complicated.
 There are three types of genealogical DNA tests, autosomal (atDNA), mitochondrial DNA (mtDNA), and Y-Chromosome (Y-DNA).
 Autosomal tests for all ancestry.
 Y-DNA tests a male along his direct paternal line. mtDNA tests a man or woman along their direct maternal line.
 Any of these tests can be used to some degree for recent genealogy or for ethnic ancestry.
 Genealogical DNA testing differs from other types of DNA testing.
 Medical DNA testing focuses only on parts of the genome.

-After testing it appeared that myself (Curt Kastler), Glen Kastner, and André Kastler, it appeared that we were related.
-This was not at all expected.
-My clan, the Swabian Kastlers (near Ulm) are related to the Kastners of Königsbach-Stein (near Karlsruhe) to a common ancestor around 1350-1450.
+After testing it appeared that myself (Curt Kastler), Glen Kastner, and André Kastler were all related.
+This was completely unexpected.
+My clan, the Swabian Kastlers, are related to the Kastners of Königsbach-Stein (near Karlsruhe) to a common ancestor around 1350-1450.
 The Kastners are related to the Westhoffen Kastlers in Alsace, France to a common ancestor around 1400-1500.
-The DNA matches are extremely close.
 My opinion is that some Swabian Kastlers left and went west to Königsbach and settled.
-Then Conrad, or more, south to Westhoffen to be a winemaker in the beautiful Alsacien countryside.
+Then south-west to Westhoffen to be winemakers in the beautiful Alsacien countryside.
 As of this time there’s no proof of how the migration may have happened.
 In the Kastner family tree, the oldest person is Konrad Kastner, who died ca.1592.
 The oldest person in the Westhoffen family tree is Conrad Kastler, who died 17 Sept 1593.
 Perhaps it’s just coincidence, but in my opinion they’re the same person.